clement-lo/my-in-vivo-electrophysiology-analysis/README.md

      ```
    - Open and run `01_Preprocessing.ipynb`, `02_signal_analysis.ipynb`, and `03_visualisation.ipynb` sequentially.

-2. **Data Visualization**: Use the notebooks to generate visualizations like raster plots and time-frequency analyses, which help in understanding the processed data.
+2. **Data Visualisation**: Use the notebooks to generate visualisations like raster plots and time-frequency analyses, which help in understanding the processed data.

 ### Option 2: Using Python Scripts